EYH0602/gunrock_web/docs/dcash/api_server.md

 authentication) you signify to `gunrock` that there was an error by throwing one of the `ClientError.h` exceptions.
-The `gunrock` framework will catch these exceptions and craft the return object appripriately to convey the error to the client that invoked the API call.
+The `gunrock` framework will catch these exceptions and craft the return object appropriately to convey the error to the client that invoked the API call.

 ```c++